Supernova constraints on lepton flavor violating ALPs: Introduction

 In computing SN cooling limits, Refs.~\cite{Calibbi:2020jvd,Zhang:2023vva} assumed an SN core with constant density and temperature.
 In this work, we use profiles from recent supernova simulations \cite{Bollig:2020xdr,garching-profile}, which offer a more accurate description of the SN core.
-These include profiles of temperature and chemical potentials of various particles, as shown in Fig.~\ref{fig:SN-profile}.
+These include profiles of temperature and chemical potentials of various particles, as shown in Fig.~(\ref{fig:SN-profile}).
 Moreover, Refs.~\cite{Calibbi:2020jvd,Zhang:2023vva} neglected the effects of ALP absorption.
 Here, we compute the ALP luminosity by properly taking into account the ALP absorption effects, following Refs.~\cite{Caputo:2021rux,Caputo:2022rca}; see also e.g., Refs.~\cite{Lucente:2022vuo, Carenza:2023lci,Carenza:2023old}.
 We find that the ALP absorption effects are significant and must be accounted for in order to obtain more accurate constraints.

-In this paper, we compute the ALP luminosity by considering the following three production channels in the SN core: (i) muon decay, (ii) axion bremsstrahlung, and (iii) electron-muon coalescence.
-By using recent SN profiles and taking into account the absorption effects, we find that the SN cooling constraints on LFV-ALPs probe currently unexplored parameter space in the mass range of $\sim (115,280)$ MeV, where the dominant ALP production channel is the electron-muon coalescence process.
+In this paper, we compute the ALP luminosity by considering the following four production channels in the SN core: (i) muon decay, (ii) lepton bremsstrahlung, (iii) electron-muon coalescence, and (iv) semi-Compton.
+By using recent SN profiles and taking into account the absorption effects, we find that the SN cooling constraints on LFV-ALPs probe currently unexplored parameter space in the mass range of $\sim (105,280)$ MeV; where the dominant ALP production channels are the semi-Compton process for the mass range of $\sim(105,115)$ MeV and the electron-muon coalescence process for $\sim(115,280)$ MeV.
 Note that in this mass range, LFV-ALPs cannot be probed by the rare muon decay experiments due to the kinematical conditions.
 Collider experiments, on the other hand, only probe the large coupling regime in this mass range, which does not overlap with the parameter space probed by SN processes; see e.g., Refs.~\cite{Cornella:2019uxs,Endo:2020mev}.
 Thus, SN cooling limits arising from the electron-muon coalescence process offer a unique probe of the high ALP mass range.

 The rest of the paper is organized as follows.
 In section \ref{sec:ALP-model} we discuss the LFV-ALP model.
 In section \ref{sec:SN-model} we discuss the SN profiles and the ALP luminosity in the SN cooling analysis.
 In section \ref{sec:ALP-prod-abs} we discuss the ALP production and absorption rates.
 Our results are given in section \ref{sec:result}.
 We summarize our findings in \ref{sec:sum}.
 We further provide detailed calculations of the ALP production rate in appendix \ref{sec:ALP-prod}, and of the ALP absorption rate in appendix \ref{sec:abs}.